Changelog

 Changed

-has now been fully parameterized.
+get_optical_flow()has now been fully parameterized.
 The Lucas-Kanade optical flow control parameters were previously hard-coded values, but are now available to be passed as input parameters with predefined defaults.
-New parameters includemax_corners
+New parameters includemax_corners,corner_quality_lvl,min_corner_distance,win_size,max_pyr_lvl,max_lk_iterandlk_accuracy_thresh.- Both

 Removed